QasimK/learn-it/pytest-cheat-sheet.md

 # With Django the setup time may be quite long (don't do this normally)
 --nomigrations

+# (Exception information is stored on sys.last_value, sys.last_type and sys.last_traceback.)
 --pdb         # Open pdb on failure
-# (Exception information is stored on sys.last_value, sys.last_type and sys.last_traceback.)
+--capture=no  # Allow use of ipdb in code

 -x            # Stop after first failure
 --maxfail=2   # Stop after 2 failures